tiagosiebler/bybit-api/README.md

 // This example is wrapped in an async function, so "await" can be used async function main() {
   // Optional.
 Can be used to prepare a connection before sending commands (e.g. as part of your startup process)
+  // This is not necessary and will happen automatically when sending a command, if you aren't connected/authenticated yet
   // await wsClient.connectWSAPI();

   try {